Retread

-Retread, also known as "recap", or a "remold" is a re-manufacturing process for tires that replace the tread on worn tires.
+Retread (also known as recap or remold) is a re-manufacturing process for tires that replace the tread on worn tires.
 Retreading is applied to casings of spent tires that have been inspected and repaired.
 It preserves about 90% of the material in spent tires and the material cost is about 20% compared to manufacturing a new one.

 Applications

 United States

 Some applications for retreaded tires are airplanes, racing cars, buses and delivery trucks.
 Use of retreaded tires was common historically, but as of 2008, it was seldom used for passenger vehicles, mainly due to discomfort on the road, safety issues and cheaper tire brands surfacing on the market.
 About 17.6 million retreaded tires were sold in North America in 2006.

 Process

 There are two main processes used for retreading tires, called Mold Cure and Pre Cure.
 Both processes start with the inspection of the tire, followed by non-destructive inspection method such as shearography to locate non-visible damage and embedded debris and nails.
 Some casings are repaired and some are discarded.
 Tires can be retreaded multiple times if the casing is in usable condition.
 Tires used for short delivery vehicles are retreaded more than long haul tires over the life of the tire body.
 Casings fit for retreading have the old tread buffed away to prepare for retreading.

 Material cost for a retreaded tire is about 20% that of making a new tire.